-Coconut cream is a fantastic marinade which adds loads of flavour to chicken meat, and the limes are a great tenderiser.
+Coconut cream is a fantastic marinade which adds loads of flavour to chicken meat, and the limes in this dish are a great tenderiser.
 Together the limes, coconut and other spices brings an infusion of rich tangy flavours to this dish.
-Plus the added surprise bonus is that the marinade is not wasted but used as an accompanying sauce!
+Plus the added surprise bonus is that the rich marinade is not wasted but used as an accompanying sauce!

 - 2 limes − all the zest and juice

 - 2 tbsp Latasha’s Kitchen Malaysian Satay Paste

 - 1 tsp cayenne powder or chilli powder

 - 1 tbsp fresh ginger, finely grated

 - 4 garlic cloves, crushed